 For example, if the ad went viral for negative reasons, you’ll want to highlight what your audience didn’t like and recommend how your business can repair and do better next time.
 If the response was actually positive, you’ll want to outline what was good about the ad and how you can leverage it into tremendous success.

 Visualizations are a key part of a data storytelling presentation.
-You can use graphs, images, or charts, but they need to be visually engaging, easy to read and focused on the critical pieces of your data set.
+You can use graphs, images, or charts, but they need to be visually engaging, easy to read, and focused on the critical pieces of your data set.
 Use them to emphasize and highlight the significant moments of your presentation.
-For example, you might make a line chart to show the spike of interaction around the viral marketing ad and then follow that up with a collage of people’s comments to highlight the positive or negative aspects of the interaction.
-Stats are a great option to reinforce what you want to highlight, such as why virality matters and how it’s affected other businesses’s growth.
+For example, you might make a line chart to show the spike in interaction around the viral marketing ad and then follow that up with a collage of people’s comments to highlight the positive or negative aspects of the interaction.
+Stats are a great option to reinforce what you want to highlight, such as why virality matters and how it’s affected other businesses’ growth.

 Once you’ve created your narrative and built visualizations to support it, it’s time to create a draft presentation.
 Practice in front of someone who understands the topic.
 This run-through allows you to note any parts of your story that might be unclear and prep for any questions that come up.
-Plus, the chance to do your presentation out loud might give you insight into pieces you missed or want to highlight.
+Plus, the chance to deliver your presentation out loud might give you insight into pieces you missed or want to highlight.

 Take the feedback you received and change your presentation as desired.
 Once you feel confident in the presentation, you’re ready to finalize it.
 Remember, the goal is to craft a story illustrating why the data matters and how to take action with the information.
 Once you have all of those pieces, you’ll have an effective data storytelling presentation.